 Our approach

-Our long-term target is to achieve net-zero carbon emissions in our own operations and in the value chain by 2045.
-This is in line with the Paris Agreement, and has been approved as a Science Based Target.
-To reduce emissions in the value chain and to achieve our climate target we build partnerships for innovation.
+To reduce emissions in the value chain and to achieve our climate targets we build partnerships for innovation.
 We participate to develop sustainability standards for buildings and infrastructure.
 Certification and measurement are important drivers to make sustainability a part of the customer offering.
 Third-party certifications of projects are a way to meet investor and customer expectations.
 For Skanska, the EU Taxonomy entails a potential foundation on which future sustainability performance and strategies can be set and measured.
-In line with the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD), we make use of climate-based scenario analysis to identify and address potential business risks and opportunities associated both with a transition to a low-carbon economy and with the physical consequences of climate change.
+We make use of climate-based scenario analysis to identify and address potential business risks and opportunities associated both with a transition to a low-carbon economy and with the physical consequences of climate change.

 Performance